 The Trollope Society

-publishes the works of Trollope.
+of Trollope.
 It produces a quarterly journal, and runs a wide range of events.
-It also encourages
+It also encourages local seminar

 The Walmsley Society

 Walmsley (1892-1966) best known for his Bramblewick books, immortalisng the local fishing community and Robin Hood's